cloudfleet/blimp-cockpit/README.md

   (replace localhost with the output of `boot2docker ip` on OS X)
 - Rock out!

+To test the dist folder run:

+    docker-compose -f docker-compose.dist.yml up

+And to attach it to a real Blimp backend, fill out the *nginx-dev.conf* file based on *nginx-dev-ownblimp.conf.example* to match your settings and then run:

+To test the dist folder run:

+    docker-compose -f docker-compose.ownblimp.yml up

 ## Testing

 Running `grunt test` will run the unit tests with karma.